jecassis/foo_vis_milk2/BUILDING.md

    git.exe clone https://github.com/jecassis/foo_vis_milk2.git -b master --depth 1 foo_vis_milk2
    ```
    2. In Visual Studio "_Open a project or solution_" and point it to the [`foo_vis_milk2.sln`](foo_vis_milk2.sln) file in the repository.
-   3. Ensure you have all you need for Visual Studio by running the installer using "_Tools > Get Tools and Features..._".
+   3. Ensure all additional tools for Visual Studio are installed by running the installer using **Tools > Get Tools and Features...**.
 In the installer that comes up hit the "_More_" dropdown and select "_Import configuration_".
 In the file selection dialog, point it to [`.vsconfig`](.vsconfig) in the repository to install things like NuGet, ATL and a few other prerequisites.
+      > Note: Additional debug tools such as those for graphics and memory debugging are not included in this `.vsconfig`, however they might be useful for development.
    4. In Solution Explorer, if the "*foo_vis_milk2*" project is not bold font, right click on it and select "_Set as Starter Project_".
    5. In Solution Explorer again, right click on the "*Solution 'foo_vis_milk2'*" tree root at the top and select "_Manage NuGet Packages for Solution_".
 Use the tab that comes up to install DirectXTK and WTL for the various projects; they should be pre-populated but you can search if not.
       > Note: It is possible to ignore dependencies, but installing XAudio2 might be simpler than tinkering with the options.